-The ISIS Mobile Wallet is another NFC-enabled payment method recently launched as a joint venture between Verizon, AT&T and T-Mobile.
-Although it's currently only available in select markets, ISIS is poised to be Google Wallet's main competition in the near future.
+The ISIS Mobile Wallet is another NFC-enabled payment method launched as a joint venture among Verizon, AT&T and T-Mobile.
+Accepted by more than 200,000 retailers nationwide, ISIS is poised to be Google Wallet's main competition.

 To get started with ISIS, your business will need an NFC reader, which you can rent or buy from your merchant services provider or one of ISIS' partners, listed here.
 ISIS doesn't charge additional transaction fees for merchants or customers.

-MasterCard's PayPass lets your business accept fast payments through an NFC-enabled point-of-sale (POS) terminal.
+MasterCard's PayPass lets your business accept fast payments through an NFC-enabled POS terminal.
 Customers can tap their NFC-enabled credit card or smartphone over the terminal to make a payment.

 PayPass vendors must either purchase a plug-in NFC reader from MasterCard or install a fully integrated POS system from the company.
 MasterCard does not charge vendors additional usage or transaction fees for the PayPass system.

-Much like MasterCard's PayPass, Visa's payWave allows customers to make contactless payments at a business' POS terminal.
+Much like MasterCard's PayPass, Visa's payWave allows customers to make contactless payments at a business's POS terminal.

 To start accepting contactless payments, businesses can either purchase a new, NFC-enabled POS terminal from Visa, or buy a peripheral NFC reader to add to their existing terminal.